YounHoyoul/com.hoyoul.wordroid/README.md

 ##User's Module
 - Maked the test code with JUnit at first, after introducing jEasyUI plug-in, maked the test code again.
-- Completed front end module(CRUDL) through Ajax with the datagrid of JQuery plugin "jEasyUI".
+- Completed front end module(CRUDL) through Ajax with the datagrid plugin of "jEasyUI".
 - Completed Controller and Service modules with Spring framework.
 - Completed DAO and DTO(VO) module with Hibernate framework.
 - Paging and completed stress test.